Is Juarez Safe to Visit? My Trip to this Mexico Border Town

 What you Need to Know:

-- When you crossing back to the United States, you’ll need to pay four pesos to leave Mexico.
+- When you cross back to the United States, you’ll need to pay four pesos to leave Mexico.

 - Bring your passport with you, or if you have one, a Global Entry card.